Ratcheting charged polymers through symmetric nanopores using pulsed fields: Designing a low pass filter for concentrating DNA

 Figure~\ref{fig:biasedAC}a shows the probabilities $P_{100}$, $P_{50}$ and $\Delta P=P_{50}-P_{100}$ as a function of the mean field intensity $\Phi$ for pulse biases $\tau_{\Rightarrow} \! = \!
 30\, \tau_o$ and $15\,\tau_o$ (both values are smaller than the chains' mean DC translocation times $\overline{\tau}_{50}=111.6\,\tau_o$ and $\overline{\tau}_{100}=257\,\tau_o$).
 Since we saw in Fig.~\ref{fig:ZTP}d that $\kappa \! = \!
 5$ provides an excellent separation ratio, here we fix $\kappa$ and use $\tau_\shortrightarrow$ to tune the mean field $\Phi(\tau_{\Rightarrow},5,\tau_{\shortrightarrow})$.
 In the short pulse regime $(\tau_{\shortrightarrow}+\tau_{\shortleftarrow}) = (1+1/\kappa) \tau_{\shortrightarrow} \ll \tau_{\Rightarrow}$, the AC component is negligible and we basically have a DC field of intensity $\Phi=1$: both molecules then easily translocate ($P_N \to 1$).
 In the opposite long pulse limit $\tau_\shortrightarrow > \overline{\tau}_N > \tau_\Rightarrow$, a chain of size $N$ translocates immediately during the first part of the first cycle and we again have $P_N \to 1$ although $\Phi$ is now small.
 Note that since this is happening at a molecular size dependent critical value of the pulse duration $\tau_\shortrightarrow(N)$, there is a range where separation is possible, as shown.
 As expected, the maximum value of $\Delta P=P_{50}-P_{100}$ increases when the bias is reduced (from $\tau_{\Rightarrow}=30 \tau_o$ to $15 \tau_o$ here) because we are moving towards the conditions present in Fig.~\ref{fig:ZTP}d.
 In other words, the bias reduces $\Delta P$ because it increases the probability of translocation for both molecular sizes.

 However, the bias allows the pulses to also capture the polymer chains here: Fig.~\ref{fig:biasedAC}b shows two capture-and-translocation trajectories with $\Phi(30,5,150)=0.14$.
 The $N=100$ and $50$ chains start from $r_o=50\,\sigma$ right above the nanopore with a reflecting wall at $z=100\,\sigma$.
-Similar to the DC capture case, both chains spend a large amount of time trying to find the entrance of the nanopore.
+Similar to DC capture, both chains spend a considerable amount of time before one end of the chain enters the nanopore.
 The $N=50$ chain translocates within 2 cycles after capture while the $N=100$ chain quickly retracts.
-In short, a bias added to the ratcheting pulses allows us to both capture and translocate molecules, but the size specificity is reduced.
+In short, a bias added to the ratcheting pulses allows us to both capture and translocate molecules; the size specificity is maintained but reduced.
 On the other hand, the absence of a feedback loop means that one can run hundreds or thousands of pores in parallel (or/and in series), a major advantage in some cases.
 Optimization of parameters for specific applications is beyond the scope of this letter.

-\textit{Conclusions.\,---\,} The combination of molecular size-independent capture rates and broad distributions of translocation times greatly limits the use of nanopore translocation as a process that can modify the concentration ratio of DNA solutions.
-We have previously an experimental approach for small (point-like) particles that have different diffusion coefficients but the same electrophoretic mobility: this scheme made use of \textit{on/off} pulsed-fields \cite{qiaoEfficientKineticMonte2020} to modify their capture rates.
+The combination of molecular size-independent capture rates and broad distributions of translocation times greatly limits the use of nanopore translocation as a process that can modify the concentration ratio of DNA solutions.
+We have previously proposed an experimental approach for small (point-like) particles that have different diffusion coefficients but the same electrophoretic mobility: this scheme made use of \textit{on/off} pulsed-fields \cite{qiaoEfficientKineticMonte2021} to modify their capture rates.